chrisvanpatten/safari-reading-list-kindle-sync/README.md

 1. Clone the repo locally
 2. Copy `.env-example` to `.env` and fill in your credentials/configuration data
-3. Set up the script to run automatically when `~/Library/Safari/Bookmarks.plist` is modified (a watch tool, like Hazel or fswatch, will help)
+3. Set up the script to run automatically when `~/Library/Safari/Bookmarks.plist` is modified (a watch tool, like Hazel or fswatch, will help), or via a cron job

 ## Caveats

-+ You will probably need to whitelist your node binary and watch tool for Full Disk Access
++ In recent macOS versions, `~/Library/Safari/Bookmarks.plist` is protected by the system.
+Make sure you whitelist your task runner for Full Disk Access
 + Safari is fairly liberal in how often it modifies the `Bookmarks.plist`, which can lead to duplicate events.
-The script applies a few kludgy heuristics to try avoiding this, but should not be considered perfect
+To prevent this, the script uses a local JSON file as a database, and only sends URLs that haven't previously been marked sent
 + There is some rudimentary logging to make it easier to diagnose issues.
 You may want to capture your `stdout` and/or `stderr` to a log file if you're running this utility outside of a terminal

 ## License & Conduct